joone/MSEdgeExplainers/DelayedMessages/explainer.md

 Message delays frequently occur and can degrade user experience.
 While existing tools can detect delays, pinpointing the exact cause is difficult.
 Delays often stem from the receiver's thread being busy with long tasks, message queue congestion, or serialization/deserialization overhead.
 Accurately measuring internal message queue wait time is especially challenging with manual instrumentation.
 A dedicated API is needed to precisely measure, attribute, and identify these specific sources of delay.

-# Proposal: Introducing the Delayed Messages API
+# Proposal: Introducing the Delayed Message Timing API

-The Delayed Messages API introduces the `PerformanceDelayedMessageTiming` interface, delivered via the PerformanceObserver API.
+The Delayed Message Timing API introduces the `PerformanceDelayedMessageTiming` interface, delivered via the PerformanceObserver API.
 This interface allows developers to identify browser contexts or workers where `postMessage` events are significantly delayed in the message queue.
 It also provides detailed breakdowns of the event's lifecycle, including information about the invoker, receiver, and blocking scripts.

 This new interface relies on two supporting interfaces: